Termessos Ancient City

 1

-National Park GatePay the admission fee at the main entrance off the highway before proceeding.
+National Park GatePay the entrance fee at the booth located on the Korkuteli highway entrance.

 2

-Mountain Road AscentDrive nine kilometers up the narrow and winding road to the summit area.
+Winding Mountain DriveDrive nine kilometers up the steep paved road to reach the upper parking area.

 3